Gennady Golovkin: Golovkin vs. Ishida, Macklin

 It was first reported on 31 January 2013, that a deal was close for Golovkin to defend his world titles against former WBA interim super welterweight champion Nobuhiro Ishida (24–8–2, 9 KO) in Monte Carlo on 30 March.
 Ishida had lost his last two fights, but had never been stopped in his 13-year career.
 Golovkin became the first to knock out Ishida, in what was said to be a 'stay busy fight', finishing him in the third round with a vicious overhand right.
 The referee did not begin a count and immediately waved an end to the bout.

 Golovkin fought British former two-time world title challenger Matthew Macklin (29–4, 20 KOs) at the MGM Grand at Foxwoods Resort in Mashantucket, Connecticut on 29 June 2013.
 The fight was officially announced in April.
 Macklin previously lost back to back world title fights against Felix Sturm and Sergio Martinez in 2011 and 2012, respectively.
 Golovkin stated that he wanted to fight a further two times in 2013.
 This was rare to hear from a world champion as majority fight only 2 or 3 times a year.
 There was a total of 2,211 fans in attendance.
 Macklin was billed as Golovkin's toughest opponent to date.
 In round 1, Golovkin landed clean with his right hand and sent Macklin against the ropes, although it could have been ruled a knockdown because it appeared that only the roped kept Macklin on his feet, referee Eddie Cotton, ruled out the knockdown.
-Golovkin dominates the first two rounds.
+Golovkin dominated the first two rounds.
 In the third round, Golvokin landed a right uppercut followed by a left hook to the body.
 Macklin, in pain, was counted out and the fight was stopped at 1 minute 22 seconds of the round.
 Macklin called Golovkin the best opponent he has fought in the post-fight interview.
 Golovkin retained his WBA and IBO world titles.
 CompuBox Stats showed that Golovkin landed 58 of 116 punches thrown (50%) and Macklin landed 29 of 118 (25%).
 He earned $350,000 compared to the $300,000 earned by Macklin.
 The fight averaged 1.1 million viewers.